SubuMangu/OS/OS Midsem Notes.md

 - Computer system can be divided into four components(Refer university notes)

 **Kernel**
-- The **kernel** is a core component of an operating system and serves as the main interface between the computer's physical hardware and the processes running on it.
+- The **kernel** is a core component/heart of an operating system and serves as the main interface between the computer's physical hardware and the processes running on it.
+- The OS is sometimes known as kernel.
 - It acts as a bridge between software applications and the hardware of a computer.
 -  It basically manages operations of memory and CPU time.
 - [Types of kernel](https://www.geeksforgeeks.org/kernel-in-operating-system/)
-    - **Monolithic kernel:** The entire operating system runs as a single program in Kernel mode.The user services and corner services are implemented in the same address space
+    - **Monolithic kernel:** The entire operating system runs as a single program in Kernel mode.The user services and kernel services are implemented in the same address space
     - **Micro kernel:** Here user services are kept inside the user address space and kernel services are kept under the kernel address space.
 - [Monolithic kernel versus micro kernel](https://www.geeksforgeeks.org/difference-between-microkernel-and-monolithic-kernel/)
 - **Modularity** is the concept of breaking down a system into separate components or modules, each with a specific function that operates independently.